italoosorio/SilkBuilder-Doc/how_to/form_file.md

 )
 ```

-## ORM Select
+## The ORM

-When configuring the ORM the column storing the file's name shoud be sest as *String*.
-And the select should return the particular column.
+When configuring the ORM, set the column storing the file's name to data type *String*.
+The SQL select should contain the particular column.

-## Application Form
+## The Input

-In the application the *silkForm* a *silk:Input* tag will be setup to handle the column storing the file's name.
-The property **type** will be set as *"file"*.
-The property **uploadURL** should contain the URL to service which will operate the uploading process.
+In the application, add the silk:Input tag to handle the column storing the file's name.
+Set the property type to "file".
+The property uploadURL should contain the URL to the service operating the uploading process.

 ```xml
 <silk:Input id="profileImage" type="file" label="Profile Image"